-Do not install the chimney directly at the outlet of the appliance; A chimney connector is required unless the appliance is specifically approved for that type of installation.
-The flue pipe between the appliance connector and chimney should be kept as direct as possible.
-Do not use a flue pipe to pass through an attic or roof space, closet or similar concealed space, or a floor or ceiling.
 All joints within the venting system must be securely fastened with sheet metal screws.
-A chimney support package must be used when a connection is made through a ceiling to a listed prefabricated chimney.
-A listed wall thimble must be used when a connection is made through a combustible wall to a chimney.
-These accessories are necessary to provide safe clearances to combustible walls and ceilings as these components can get extremely hot during use.
-In the event of a creosote fire, temperatures inside the chimney may exceed 2000F (1100°C).
-An effective vapor barrier must be maintained at the location where the chimney or vent component penetrates the exterior structure.
-Do not connect this appliance to a chimney serving another appliance, doing so will affect the safe operation of both appliances and will void warranty.
-You must comply with the local authority having jurisdiction and, in Canada, CSA installation standard B365-M87.
+Place a bead of furnace cement around the flue collar connection to ensure the flue pipe is properly connected, secured, and sealed.
+Do not use a flue pipe to pass through an attic or roof space, closet or similar concealed space, or a floor or ceiling as in the event of a creosote fire, temperatures inside the chimney may exceed 2000F (1100°C).
+An effective vapor barrier must be maintained at the location where the chimney or vent component penetrates to the exterior of the structure.
+Do not connect this appliance to a chimney serving another appliance; To do so will affect the safe operation of both appliances and will void the appliance warranty.
+You must comply with the local authority having jurisdiction.